How to Succeed Using A/B Testing

 The test, which compares consumer behavior, allows marketing teams to analyze how targeted audiences respond to specific pieces of content.
 To succeed in a digital world, businesses need to understand how to correctly perform and measure A/B testing to drive business growth and optimize ROI.

 While sounding complicated, A/B test methodology is actually a very straightforward process.
 Also known as split testing, A/B tests compare different versions of a piece of content.
 Despite its name, this test compares as many pages or ads as desired.
-The comparison method allows your business to gauge motivation and reaction behaviors against independent variables such as time, ad copy, images, and a plethora of other variables.
+The comparison method allows your business to gauge motivation and reaction behaviors against independent variables such as time, ad copy, beautiful images, and a plethora of other variables.
 This data helps your marketing team determine what version effectively elicits a certain behavior from your targeted audience.
 As a result, marketers can ascertain the types of content that their audiences enjoy, and create similar content moving forward.

 How to Determine Sample Size for A/B Tests